 Potential Drawbacks and Considerations

 ACV pills, while convenient, may contain lower concentrations of acetic acid than liquid ACV.
-The lack of regulation in the supplement industry also means that the quality and purity of ACV pills can vary widely.
+That's why the lack of regulation in the supplement industry also means that the quality and purity of ACV pills can vary widely.
 Some pills may contain fillers or additives that could cause adverse reactions.
 Additionally, the absence of "the mother" in some pills may mean missing out on the beneficial probiotics and enzymes found in liquid ACV.

 Trends and Latest Developments